 Cost sharing and Matching are terms that are often used interchangeably and identify the financial or in-kind support contributed by CU Boulder (or third parties through the University) to sponsored projects.

-Committed Cost Sharing is pledged in the proposal budget, budget justification, or proposal narrative whenever a specific dollar amount is stated or can be calculated from information provided in the proposal.
+Committed Cost Sharing is pledged any proposal document, including in the proposal budget, budget justification, letter of support/commitment, or proposal narrative whenever a specific dollar amount is stated or can be calculated from information provided in the proposal.
+CU Boulder considers quantified cost share pledged in proposal documents as committed regardless of sponsor award or reporting requirements.
 There are two types of Committed Cost Sharing:

 - Mandatory Cost Sharing is required as a condition of the award.